Robinbux/Skin-Lesion-Cancer-classification/README.md

 ## Results
 The notebook final_data_augmentation.py presents the final results, including a table summarizing the performance metrics for individual models and ensemble approaches.
 The best overall score was around 94% accuracy, achieved by both the Simple Average Ensemble and the Bayesian Model Averaging Ensemble.
-Additionally, the notebook mentions that attempts were made to remove hair from the images, but this step worsened the overall score.

 | Model                       | Accuracy | Precision | Recall | F1       |
 |-----------------------------|----------|-----------|--------|----------|